 If you borrow cash with your credit card, you’ll pay the cash advance rate.
 It’s often higher than the purchase APR.

-A card issuer hits you with a penalty APR when you’ve failed to follow the lender’s terms and conditions.
+If you fail to follow the terms and conditions, a card issuer hits you with a penalty APR.
 For instance, card issuers frequently charge a penalty APR when you make a payment after the due date.
-The penalty APR usually is higher than the purchase APR or cash advance APR.
+The penalty APR is usually higher than the purchase APR or cash advance APR.

 A card issuer frequently will offer an introductory or promotional APR for special purchases as well as balance transfers or cash advances.

-For example, an issuer might dangle a 0% APR for a new card if you transfer a balance from another card and pay off the transferred balance within, say, 12 months.
-If you fail to wipe out the balance within the allotted time, interest charges will kick in.
+For example, an issuer might dangle a 0% APR for a new card if you transfer a balance from another card and pay off the balance transfer within a certain period of time.
+If you fail to wipe out the balance transfer amount the allotted time, interest charges kick in.

 See related: What happens when your 0% introductory APR ends?

-What’s the difference between a fixed-rate APR and a variable-rate APR?
+What’s the difference between a fixed APR and a variable APR?

 Remember that index we explained earlier?
-The index affects whether a credit card has a fixed rate or a variable rate.
+The index affects whether a credit card has a fixed APR or a variable APR.

-However, a variable-rate APR does change when the index changes.
-The cardholder agreement for your card explains how the APR can go up or down over time.
+A fixed-rate APR does not change when the index changes.
+But a variable APR does.
+The cardholder agreement for your card explains how the APR can fluctuate based on the index and federal interest rates.

 What is a good APR for a credit card?

-A good credit card APR is one that’s below the average APR.
-Keep in mind, though, that only those people with excellent credit qualify for below-average APRs.
+A good credit card APR is below the average APR.
+Keep in mind, though, that only people with excellent credit qualify for below-average APRs.

 An above-average APR isn’t necessarily bad.
 But the higher an APR is, the more you’ll pay for purchases, cash advances and other credit card transactions – unless you pay off your balance in full every month, thus avoiding interest charges.

-It’s important to know how credit card APRs work, but it’s critical that you pay your balances in full each month.
+It’s important to know how credit card APRs work, but it’s critical that you pay your balances every billing cycle to avoid credit card debt.
 That way you’ll never be on the hook for interest charges, and you won’t pay more than the prices of the things you’ve purchased with your card.